On the generalized Keffer form of the Dzyaloshinskii constant: its consequences for the spin, momentum and polarization evolution: Polarization of the multiferroic material

 The macroscopic form of the spin-current model can be presented within the following equation \cite{AndreevTrukh JETP 24}, \cite{AndreevTrukh PS 24}, \cite{Tokura RPP 14}, \cite{Mostovoy npj 24} eq.
 10:

 where $J^{\alpha\beta}$ is the spin-current tensor (the first index is associated with the spin, and the second index is associated with the momentum), and $\varepsilon^{\mu\alpha\beta}$ is the Levi-Civita symbol.
-Originally, the spin-current model is suggested for the microscopic spin currents for ming the electric dipole moment $d^{\mu} \sim\varepsilon^{\mu\alpha\beta}J^{\alpha\beta}$ in Ref. \cite{Katsura PRL 05}.
+Originally, the spin-current model is suggested for the microscopic spin currents forming the electric dipole moment $d^{\mu} \sim\varepsilon^{\mu\alpha\beta}J^{\alpha\beta}$ in Ref. \cite{Katsura PRL 05}.

 The macroscopic polarization can be defined as

 This definition allows to obtain approximate macroscopic polarization.
 However, it also allows to derive the polarization evolution equation (it is also considered in the next section).
 Different forms of the electric dipole moments or macroscopic polarizations are discussed in Refs. \cite{Tokura RPP 14} and \cite{Dong AinP 15}.